smbgs/gryml/README.md

 ### Output

-It is possible to reference yaml yaml files that will be also processed and included in the output **after** all values files and `--set` arguments are processed and a final value tree has been built.
+It is possible to reference yaml files that will be also processed and included in the output **after** all values files and `--set` arguments are processed and a final value tree has been built.

 In combination with the `include` and `override` directives this allows different outputs to be generated from a single codebase based on the different initial values files.
 Moreover, resource definitions can be logically organized into